drewsephski/byte-hire/README.md

-# Welcome to your Lovable Project!
+# Welcome to byte-hire

+## Multipage frontend for job platform